 Section 1: Executive Board.
 Members of the Executive Board include the six elected officers: President, First Vice President, Second Vice President, Public Information Officer, Immediate Past President, and Student Caucus Representative.
-Appointed Officers are limited to the Conference Chair, Registration/Membership Coordinator, and Treasurer.
+Appointed Officers are limited to the Conference Director, Registration/Membership Coordinator, and Treasurer.
 Appointments to the Board are made by the President, after formal discussion and majority vote of the other elected officers.
 Two thirds of the Board members, both those elected and those appointed, constitute a quorum for conducting business.

 Section 2: Terms of Office.
 The elected officers customarily serve three-year terms, staggered to prevent the rotation of all officers at once.
 When unplanned vacancies occur, appointments to fill them for shorter terms may be made by the President, after formal discussion and majority vote of the Board.
 (For election procedures, and job descriptions, see the accompanying Bylaws.)
 Terms are three years unless otherwise stipulated.